amr-jawwad/dragon-fruit/README.md

 6. Evaluate classification scores.

 #### Train-Validation Split
-We have the testing data ready for us, but I decided to also split the training data into data for training and for validation, to use **cross-validation** to choose the best parameters, and to avoid overfitting.
+We have the testing data ready for us, but I decided to also split the training data into data for training and for validation, to use **validation** to choose the best parameters, and to avoid overfitting.

 The data is time-dependent, so the sensible way to split the data is chronologically, meaning testing data (validation in this case), should always happen after the training data, chrnologically-speaking, to avoid leakage and not to violate the temporal property of the problem.